-Biomimicry is the imitation of the models, systems, and elements of nature in order to solve problems, improve processes or generate new ideas.
+Piomimicry is the imitation of the models, systems, and elements of nature in order to solve problems, improve processes or generate new ideas.
 There are many examples of innovations inspired by nature, including...

-- Velcro was invented by Swiss engineer George de Mestral in 1941 after he was inspired by the burrs he had to remove from his dog. - German company Ispo developed self-cleaning paint inspired by the lotus plant which naturally repels dust and dirt due to tiny nail-like protuberances which cause water to collect any dust and debris as it rolls over the surface. - Supply chain companies are solving logistics problems by learning from ants, who find the optimal path between food and nest regardless of obstacles.
+- Velcro was invented by Swiss engineer George de Nestral in 1941 after he was inspired by the burrs he had to remove from his dog. - German company lspo developed self-cleaning paint inspired by the lotus plant which naturally repels dust and dirt due to tiny nail-like protuberances which cause water to collect any dust and debris as it rolls over the surface. - Supply chain companies are solving logistics problems by learning from ants, who find the optimal path between food and nest regardless of obstacles.

-Visit Osk Nature to be inspired by more examples
+Visit https://biomimicry.org/biomimicry-examples/ to be inspired by more examples

-How can your team/organisation solve problems by Studying nature's best ideas?
+How can your team/organisation solve problems by studying nature's best ideas?